U.S. House GOP backs rules plan without disclosing deals made with hard-right members - NewsBreak

 But it doesn’t include promises McCarthy reportedly made to cut spending by more than $100 billion, place hard-right lawmakers on key committees and to put together some sort of debt limit plan ahead of a default deadline later this year.

-Republican Rep. Tony Gonzales of Texas was the sole member of his party to vote against adopting the rules.
+Republican Rep .
+Tony Gonzales of Texas was the sole member of his party to vote against adopting the rules.
+Idaho’s Reps.
+Russ Fulcher and Mike Simpson, both Republicans, voted in support of the rules package.

 Gonzales didn’t speak during floor debate Monday, but said on “ Fox & Friends ” on Sunday that he opposed the rules package because of an agreement to cut spending to the last fiscal year’s levels and a provision that allows any one member to call for a no-confidence vote on the speaker.